-Edna and Bernie going at it verbally, just before the music slipped into a louder pitch.
+Edna and Bernie going at it verbally, just before the music slipped into a louder mode.
 He'd been out sporting his signature lapel carnation at a basketball game in Madison Square Garden that night.
-He wasn't crazy about those flying, smelly armpits but enjoyed sitting courtside, betting on slam dunks with an Italian pasta man he had acquainted after getting served by him during many a Wall Street power lunch.
-But now it was getting late for him, he'd come in on the off chance Edna would be there alone, always hoping that one night she’d cave in, but now with this Anglo/American press character on her side, his dream becoming mighty damp on the wrong side.
+He wasn't crazy about all those numbered jumping beans, their ugly flying armpits, but enjoyed sitting courtside betting on slam dunks with an Italian pasta man he had acquainted, getting served by him during many a Wall Street lunch.
+But now it was getting late for him, he'd come in on the off chance Edna would be there alone, always hoping that one night she’d cave in, but now with this Anglo/American press character at her side, his dream becoming mighty damp on the wrong side.
 It was the moment Rufus arrived looking for them, wearing white gloves on black skin and an enormous, glistening grin.

 - Don’t Sir me, Rufus…

 - Nice to meet you McRae, I still got work to do!